iamdeveloper120/nodeappskeleton/readme.md

 ## Nodemon

-This package is specially to restart your server automatically when a file is changed or saved. you can start your application typing `nodemon` in cmd
-Hit `ctrl+c` to exit
+This package is build specially to restart your server automatically when a file is changed or saved otherwise after each file changes we have to restart server manually. you can start your application by just typing `nodemon` in cmd. hit `ctrl+c` to exit

 ## Security Vulnerabilities